sebastianbirk/pytorch-mlops-template-azure-ml/README.md

 $ az extension add -n azure-cli-ml
 ```

-If you have not yet installed the Terraform CLI on your compute, install it as per the link given in the "Resources" section below.
+If you have not yet installed the Terraform CLI on your compute, install it as per the link given in the [Resources](https://github.com/sebastianbirk/pytorch-mlops-template-azure-ml/blob/develop/README.md#resources) section below.
 You can check whether you have the Terraform CLI installed with the command:
 ```console
 $ terraform -help
 ```